 Why Do They Call It “Blue Ring of Death”?

 Well, that’s the internet for you.
-The Playstation 4 has a thing called the Blue Light of Death and so the internet just coined the phrase the blue ring of death.
+The Playstation 4 has a thing called the Blue Light of Death and Windows has a Blue Screen of Death and so the internet just coined the phrase the blue ring of death.

-What Steps Can I Take To Troubleshoot?
+What Steps Can I Take To Troubleshoot My Alexa Blue Light?

 Make sure you are using the original adapter that came with the Amazon Alexa or pick up a replacement from Amazon over here.

 Why Does My Amazon Echo Device Randomly Turn Blue?

 This can be caused by background noise, like a TV or radio running in the background.
 But if you notice that it’s happening for a few minutes and then goes back to normal then it could be that your Echo device is running an update.

 While you are here check out some of my other how to guides or articles about Alexa.
 I’m sure you’ll find them helpful either now or in the future.